lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 #### MS SQLServer

-Up until v4, the DDL script for MS SQLServer used tables to emulates sequences.
+Up until v4, the DDL script for MS SQLServer used tables to emulate sequences.
 In this version, this usage has been updated with real sequences:

 ```sql
 CREATE SEQUENCE BATCH_STEP_EXECUTION_SEQ START WITH 0 MINVALUE 0 MAXVALUE 9223372036854775807 NO CACHE NO CYCLE;